aws-samples/eks-workshop-v2/website/docs/security/irsa/add_irsa.md

 hide_table_of_contents: true
 ---

-To use IAM roles for service accounts in your cluster, an `IAM OIDC Identity Provider` must be created and associated with the cluster.
+To use IAM roles for service accounts in your cluster, an `IAM OIDC Identity Provider` must be created and associated with a cluster.
 An OIDC has already been provisioned and associated with your EKS cluster:

 Go to the Identity Providers in IAM Console: